WenWeiTHU/WenWeiTHU.github.io/_pages/about.md

 I ‘m currently a PhD student (from fall, 2021) at the [School of Software](https://www.thss.tsinghua.edu.cn/en/) of [Tsinghua University](https://www.tsinghua.edu.cn/en/) and a member of the [THUML](https://thuml.ai/), advised by Prof. [MingSheng Long](http://ise.thss.tsinghua.edu.cn/~mlong/).

 My research interests cover Deep Learning and Transfer Learning.
 I am currently working on deep model applications for Time Series Forecasting.
-Previously, I have done researches on the transferability measurement of pretrained models' (PTM).
+Previously, I have done researches on the transferability measurement of pretrained models (PTM).
 The pursuit of my reasearch is to implement deep learning methodology to valuable real-world applications.

 For more information, you may take a look at my publications.